Data usage policies overview

 For information on how to work with marketing actions and policies in the Platform UI, see the data usage policy user guide .

-This document provided an introduction to data usage policies within the DULE framework.
+This document provided an introduction to data usage policies within the Data Governance framework.
 You can now continue to read the process documentation linked to throughout this guide to learn more about how to work with policies in the API and UI.

 The following section provides additional information about data usage policies.